 Plenary Session

 The 802.15 WG Plenary Sessions are conducted three times a year as part of the 802 LMSC Plenary Sessions (see [rules5]).
-Typically the 802.15 WG Opening and Closing plenary meetings are held at each 802 LMSC Plenary Session (see Figure 3).
-Occasionally there are TG, SG, or SC meetings either during or before the 802 EC opening meeting preceding the Plenary Session.
+Typically, the 802.15 WG Opening and Closing plenary meetings are held at each 802 LMSC Plenary Session (see Figure 3).
+Occasionally there are TG, SG, or SC meetings either during or before the IEEE 802 LMSC opening meeting preceding the Plenary Session.

-Note: meetings held before the opening of 802 plenary meeting are treated as ad hoc meetings.
+Note: meetings held before the opening of 802 plenary meeting are treated as ad-hoc meetings.

 Figure 3 – Typical 802.15 WG meetings during 802 Plenary In-Person Session